Nude swimming: England

+Modest clothing for bathing or swimming was not considered until the 15th century, when women began wearing bathing dresses and men linen drawers.
+In male-only groups, men continued to swim nude in rivers and the sea until the mid-19th century.

 18th century

 The Bath Corporation official bathing dress code of 1737 prohibited men and women from swimming nude either in the day or in the night.

 In the early 1730s, fashionable sea bathing initially followed the inland health-seeking tradition.
 Sea bathing resorts modelled themselves on Bath, and provided promenades, circulating libraries, and assembly rooms.
-While sea bathing or dipping, men and boys were naked.
-Women and girls were encouraged to dip wearing loose clothing.
+While sea bathing or dipping, men and boys were naked, women and girls were encouraged to dip wearing loose clothing.
 Scarborough was the first resort to provide bathing machines for changing.
 Some men extended this to swimming in the sea, and by 1736, it was seen at Brighton and Margate, and later at Deal, Eastbourne, and Portsmouth.

 In England, bathing in the sea by the lower classes was noted in Southampton by Thomas Gray in 1764, and in Exmouth in 1779.
 In Lancashire, working women and men bathed naked in the sea together in 1795: "Lower classes of people of both sexes made an annual pilgrimage to Liverpool where they dabbled in the salt water for hours at each tide in promiscuous numbers and not much embarrassing themselves about appearance."

-19th Century
+19th century

 At the beginning of the Victorian period in England, men and boys typically swam naked in the sea near bathing machines that were used by women.
 Some efforts were made to designate separate beach sections for males and females.
 An 1842 review of seaside resorts noted that naked men in the sea were a primary attraction for visitors to Ramsgate, including women.
 The writer finds this no different from women viewing images of nude men in art galleries, near-naked men in the opera, or workers in the water.
-On the River Cherwell near the University of Oxford, an area for male nude bathing was known as Parson's Pleasure; a nearby area for female nude bathing which closed in 1970 was known as Dame's Delight.
+On the River Cherwell near the University of Oxford, an area for male nude bathing was known as Parson's Pleasure.

 In the latter half of the 19th century, the rise of the influence of Christian Evangelicals caused arrangements for mixed bathing to be reassessed.
 Moral pressures led some town councils to establish zones for the women and men to bathe separately.
 These areas were not policed; mixed bathing was a popular activity.
 Resorts attempted to placate the Evangelicals without upsetting traditional bathers.
 There are very few records of magistrates enforcing the bylaws.
-In 1895 Cosmopolitan reported: "At most English resorts, buff bathing is available before eight o'clock in the morning" while Brighton, Worthing, Hastings, Bexhill, Bognor and Folkestone still tolerated nude bathing at any time of the day, in areas away from the central bathing areas.
+In 1895, Cosmopolitan reported: "At most English resorts, buff bathing is available before eight o'clock in the morning" while Brighton, Worthing, Hastings, Bexhill, Bognor and Folkestone still tolerated nude bathing at any time of the day, in areas away from the central bathing areas.